hunterhogan/stubFileNotFound/README.md

 # stubFileNotFound: Crowdsourced Stub Type Files for Third-Party Python Packages

 `stubFileNotFound` is a collaborative project for creating and sharing [Python stub files](https://typing.python.org/en/latest/spec/distributing.html) (`.pyi`) for third-party Python packages.
-Stub files provide type hints for modules, enhancing code readability and enabling better static analysis with tools like PyLance, pyright, and mypy.
+Stub files provide type hints and docstrings for modules, enabling better static analysis with tools like PyLance, pyright, and mypy and making it easier for developers to use the package.

 ## How to Contribute